 Scott Adkins (John), Jean-Claude Van Damme (Luc Devereaux), Dolph Lundgren (Andrew Scott), Andrei ‘The Pit Bull’ Arlovski (Magnus), Mariah Bonner (Sarah), Russ Blackwell (Agent Gorman), Audrey P. Scott (Emma), David Jensen (Dr Su), Don Rhodes (Ron Castellano), Michelle Jones (Kathryn), James DuMont (Dr Timothy Brady), Sigal Diamant (Claudia)

-Day of Reckoning gets one’s attention from its opening scene where family man Scott Adkins is woken in the middle of the night by his daughter complaining of monsters and the camera takes his point-of-view as he searches the house and then enters the kitchen to abruptly find a party of men there all dressed in black like ninjas.
-He is beaten and then in the first shock the lead attacker whips off his hood to reveal the face of Jean-Claude Van Damme and then even more joltingly Adkins is forced to watch as both his wife and daughter are shot in front of him on Van Damme’s orders.
+Day of Reckoning gets one’s attention from its opening scene where family man Scott Adkins is woken in the middle of the night by his daughter complaining of monsters.
+The camera takes his point-of-view as he searches the house and then enters the kitchen to abruptly find a party of men there all dressed in black like ninjas.
+He is beaten and then in the first jolt the lead attacker whips off his hood to reveal the face of Jean-Claude Van Damme.
+In an even more disturbing jolt, Adkins is then forced to watch as both his wife and daughter are shot in front of him on Van Damme’s orders.
 It is an opening that abruptly turns everything we expect of a Universal Soldier film on its head and sets the tone for the fascinating film that is to follow.

-It is however the extended climactic scenes with Scott Adkins moving through the bunker, eliminating dozens of soldiers singlehandedly before taking on Dolph Lundgren and then Jean-Claude Van Damme in hand-to-hand combat that show John Hyams as one of the premiere action directors of the age.
+It is however the extended climactic scenes with Scott Adkins moving through the bunker, eliminating dozens of soldiers singlehandedly before taking on Dolph Lundgren and then Jean-Claude Van Damme in hand-to-hand combat that show John Hyams as one of the most promising action directors of the 2000s.
 I am most fascinated to see what John Hyams does next as he has an intensity to his work that is akin to the thrill one felt discovering John Woo for the first time back in the early 1990s.
 (Sadly, by the 2020s, this is a promise that remains unfulfilled).

 The one thing that Day of Reckoning does demonstrate is that both Jean-Claude Van Damme and Dolph Lundgren have gotten old.
 Both are still up for it, Lungdren in particular kicking ass in his fight scenes and both having separate extended battles against Scott Adkins at the climax – even if John Hyams seem to want to play all of Van Damme’s climactic scenes as though channelling the climax of Apocalypse Now (1979).
 There is also the sense that this is intended as their swan song to the series as both are killed off here (apparently).
 Neither Van Damme and Lundgren have any scenes together where you get the impression that either could no longer be bothered with the series or else that the parts were written around some mutual antipathy (or perhaps that the producers could not afford to bring them in for the full film).

-The most impressive addition to the series has been the casting of the new lead Scott Adkins, previously a stuntman and actor in various action roles including The Bourne Ultimatum (2007) and The Expandables 2 (2012) and parts on British tv series like Eastenders (1985– ) and Holby City (1999– ).
-Adkins looks less like a testostoronally pumped action star than a handsome leading guy and family man he is introduced as, although as soon as he is required to strip his shirt off and get his hands dirty (which it is some way into the film, before he does), he shows that he is more than capable of holding his own and subsequent to this built a modest career in action roles.
+The most impressive addition to the series is the casting of the new lead Scott Adkins, previously a stuntman and actor in various action roles including The Bourne Ultimatum (2007) and The Expandables 2 (2012) and parts on British tv series like Eastenders (1985– ) and Holby City (1999– ).
+Adkins looks less like a testostoronally pumped action star than a handsome leading guy and family man he is introduced as being.
+Although as soon as he is required to strip his shirt off and get his hands dirty (which it is some way into the film, before he does), Adkins shows that he is more than capable of holding his own and subsequent to this built a modest career in action roles.

 Elsewhere, John Hyams has directed the action film Dragon Eyes (2012), the sports gambling film All Square (2018) and the survival thriller Alone (2020), plus created/produced and directed episodes of the zombie tv series Black Summer (2019- ).